Maps: Paris map, map for southeast Paris suburbs

 consider taking the longer, more scenic back roads that pass through charming

 villages along the tiny École river.
-To do this, immediately after the cemetary turn right (back north) on
+To do this, immediately after the cemetary turn right (angling west) on

 Rue du Vieux Moulin.
 When this curves left and intersects with N7 at a T, turn right and ride slowly, part way down the hill to the second street on the left (the first is do not enter).